Hjartar

 sources

-ENTSO-E Transparency Platform (hourly system load per bidding zone, week of 20 Apr 2026) · Elexon BSC (GB, derived from sum of half-hourly generation) · sectoral framing from Eurostat final-consumption statistics (not to a specific print)
+ENTSO-E Transparency Platform (hourly system load per bidding zone, week of 27 Apr 2026) · GB unified gross demand (Elexon INDO + NESO embedded solar + embedded wind + DUKES embedded-other uplift) — Staffell & Pfenninger reconstruction with continental embedded-other adjustment, so cross-country panels are apples-to-apples with ENTSO-E A65 · sectoral framing from Eurostat final-consumption statistics (not to a specific print)

 Generation.
 Stacked from cheap to expensive, hour by hour.

 Each day, an auction sorts power plants from cheapest to most expensive and switches on enough of them to meet the next day's demand.
-Solar and wind go first at zero marginal cost.
+Solar and wind go first because they cost nothing to run.
 Nuclear and hydro fill in.
 Gas and coal sit on top.

 The most expensive plant the market has to switch on sets the price every other plant gets paid.
 That's gas most evenings; in Poland, still coal.
 When wind and solar flood the bottom of the stack, the marginal price drops with them.